 Shared print

-CRL supports shared print in many ways:
+CRL supports shared print in several ways:

 Print Archive Network Forum (PAN)